Rukesh2500/Food-Preferences-Survey-Form/README.md

 ### For Individuals

 Individuals are encouraged to participate in the survey to share their food preferences, contributing to the development of food-related services and products that align with their tastes.

-## Contributing

-If you'd like to contribute to this project, please follow these guidelines:
-- Fork the repository.
-- Create a new branch for your changes.
-- Make your changes and commit them with clear messages.
-- Push your changes to your fork.
-- Create a pull request to the main repository.

 ---